 Our behaviors can be influenced by seemingly small but insignificant nudges.
 This book by Richard Thaler and Cass Sunstein explains key behavioral economics principles and how nudges can be used to help people make better decisions at individual, national and global levels (from financial well-being to organ donation and climate change).
-In this Nudge summary, you’ll learn about key behavioral economics principles, tools for choice artchitecture, and the authors’ recommend libertarian paternalism approach to nudge people toward better outcomes (as defined by them).
+In this free Nudge summary, you’ll learn about key behavioral economics principles, tools for choice artchitecture, and the authors’ recommend libertarian paternalism approach to nudge people toward better outcomes (as defined by them).

 The book Nudge by Richard Thaler and Cass Sunstein was first published in 2008, and popularized the concept of using behavioral sciences in public policy and managerial practices.
 This Final Edition includes additional materials, updated examples, and recommendations for policy-makers to design systems that can generate even more positive impact.